ArijanaBohr/depth_of_anesthesia_estimation/README.md

 ```
 ## 📑 Citation
 If you use this code, please cite our paper:
-Depth of Anesthesia Classification in Single-Channel EEG:
-Analysis of Machine Learning Approaches and Future Perspectives by
+Advancing Depth of Anesthesia Monitoring based on Single-Channel EEG: A Comparative Study of Machine Learning Approaches by
 Anonymized Authors (Bibtex to follow)